 The Compensation and HR Committee assists the Board in carrying out its responsibilities with respect to executive compensation and human resources.
-The Committee evaluates the performance of Killam's President and CEO, Executive Vice President and CFO, and recommends to the Board executive compensation packages.
-The Compensation and HR Committee annually reviews corporate goals and objectives related to compensation and the results of applicable performance appraisals, and ensures that the design of the compensation program and payouts are aligned with risk management principles and practices and address employee retention and succession planning.
+The Committee evaluates the performance of Killam's President and CEO, Executive Vice President, and CFO, and recommends to the Board executive compensation packages.
+The Compensation and HR Committee annually reviews corporate goals and objectives related to compensation and the results of applicable performance appraisals and ensures that the design of the compensation program and payouts are aligned with risk management principles and practices and address employee retention and succession planning.

-Effective February 2023, the Board approved a change to expand the scope of the committee to include human resources and changed the name to the "Compensation and HR Committee".
+Effective February 2023, the Board approved a change to expand the scope of the Committee to include human resources and changed the name to the "Compensation and HR Committee".
 This change reflects the Committee's expanded scope to oversee human resources programming, including human resources policies, compensation and benefit programs, annual recruitment and retention metrics, annual diversity and inclusion programming and metrics, and executive management continuity and succession planning.

-During 2022, the Committee reviewed its mandate and adopted an updated mandate in January 2023, and is satisfied that it carried out its duties and responsibilities.
-The Compensation and HR Committee's mandate is set forth in Appendix D hereto, and is also available on Killam's website.
+During 2023, the Committee reviewed its mandate and is satisfied that it carried out its duties and responsibilities.
+The Compensation and HR Committee Mandate is set forth in Appendix D hereto and is also available on Killam's website.